Kunal2703/Kunal2703/README.md

 ###  Hi  I'm  Kunal! 👋

-I am a Computer Science Engineering Students and my specialization in Cloud Computing and Virtualization Technology, undergraduate at University of Petroleum and Energy Studies.
+# I am currently a junior year Bachelor of Techonology Undergraduate student in Computer Science at University of Petroleum and Energy Studies and my specialization in Cloud Computing and Virtualization Technology.

 ### About myself: